-(a) Explanations on the main drivers of LCR results and the evolution of the contribution of inputs to the LCR's calculation over time The main drivers of the Bank's LCR are the size of the liquid asset buffer, deposit outflows, wholesale refinancing requirements and expected mortgage completions, as well as collateral outflows that could arise in a stress.
-As the Bank is predominantly customer funded, and has a reduced wholesale refinancing profile (following participation in TFSME), deposit outflows are the largest contributor to LCR net outflows. (b) Explanations on the changes in the LCR over time The increase in the 12-month average LCR at Dec-22 is primarily due to higher liquid asset levels.
-This follows participation in TFSME in 2021 and the rolling average increasingly captures more fully the Bank's drawings through the scheme.
-The LCR was further supported by customer deposit stability, as well as derivative margin inflows driven by market rate movements.
-The LCR has stabilised in the most recent quarter (Q4 2022), the lower liquid asset buffer (vs Q3-22) reflects an unwind of more recent derivative margin inflows, as well as mortgage lending and deposit management.
+(α) Explanations on the main drivers of LCR results and the evolution of the contribution of inputs to the LCR's calculation over time The main drivers of the Bank's LCR are the size of the liquid asset buffer, deposit outflows, wholesale refinancing requirements and expected mortgage completions, as well as collateral outflows that could arise in a stress.
+As the Bank is predominantly customer funded, and has a reduced wholesale refinancing profile (following participation in TFSME), deposit outflows are the largest contributor to LCR net outflows. (b) Explanations on the changes in the LCR over time The 12-month average LCR at Dec-23 reflects higher liquid asset levels following participation in TFSME in 2021.
+The reduction in average LCR though 2023 includes the impact of TFSME repayments (£1.2bn repaid across 2023), and the acquisition of a book of mortgages from Sainsbury's Bank, as well as underlying deposit and lending flows and other cashflows such as derivative margin and the call of Silk Road 6 RMBS in Sep-23.
 The net outflows position is relatively stable, as largely driven by customer deposits.
-Variability seen with regard to mortgage pipeline levels and the risk of adverse market movements on derivative collateral, where an increase was observed in the second half of 2022. (c) Explanations on the actual concentration of funding sources As the Bank is predominantly deposit funded, this represents a natural concentration of funding, though the Bank seeks to diversify these portfolios across retail and SME depositors, and within the product ranges offered.
+Variability seen with regard to mortgage pipeline levels and the risk of adverse market movements on derivative collateral, where an increase was observed in the second half of 2022 and is fully reflected in the 12-month average position from Sep-23. (c) Explanations on the actual concentration of funding sources As the Bank is predominantly deposit funded, this represents a natural concentration of funding, though the Bank seeks to diversify these portfolios across retail and SME depositors, and within the product ranges offered.
 The Bank maintains wholesale funding programmes in secured and unsecured instruments, enabling access to a range of instruments, maturities and investor types.
-Wholesale funding activity has been reduced in recent periods, reflecting the Bank's liquidity and funding position, participation in TFSME and capital requirements. (d) High-level description of the composition of the institution's liquidity buffer The Bank's liquid asset buffer is predominantly held in reserves with the Bank of England and highly rated securities issued or guaranteed by governments (including UK Gilts), central banks or supranationals.
-The portfolio includes a smaller proportion of eligible Covered Bond and RMBS to provide an appropriate level of diversification.
+Wholesale funding activity has been reduced in recent periods, reflecting the Bank's liquidity and funding position as well as participation in TFSME and capital requirements, with the Bank issuing MREL in May-23 and Tier 2 in Nov-23. (d) High-level description of the composition of the institution's liquidity buffer The Bank's liquid asset buffer is predominantly held in reserves with the Bank of England and highly rated securities issued or guaranteed by governments (including UK Gilts), central banks or supranationals.
+The portfolio includes holdings of eligible Covered Bond and RMBS to provide an appropriate level of diversification.
 The liquid asset buffer is held and managed centrally by the Treasury function, and subject to internal limits to ensure it remains an appropriate composition, including security type, issuer and tenor concentrations.
 In line with the Bank's ethical position, an ESG lens is also applied to the liquid asset buffer. (e) Derivative exposures and potential collateral calls The Bank uses derivatives to manage and mitigate market risk exposures, not for trading or speculative purposes.
-LCR net cash outflows related to derivatives primarily reflect the risk of potential collateral outflows due to adverse market rate changes, where an increase in the risk has been observed in recent periods of market volatility.
+LCR net cash outflows related to derivatives primarily reflect the risk of potential collateral outflows due to adverse market rate changes, the requirement continues to reflect the market volatility observed in 2022.
 Due to the Bank's current credit rating, there is no LCR requirement with respect to downgrades by external credit rating agencies. (f) Currency mismatch in the LCR There is no currency mismatch in the Bank's LCR. (g) Other items in the LCR calculation that are not captured in the LCR disclosure template but that the institution considers relevant for its liquidity profile There are no other relevant items.